tsalo/fmriprep/docs/installation.rst

 ------------
 Installation
 ------------
-There are two ways to get *fMRIPrep* installed:
+There are two ways to install *fMRIPrep*:

 * within a `Manually Prepared Environment (Python 3.7+)`_, also known as *bare-metal installation*; or